supermacchan/js-ninjas-superhero-backend/README.md

 - ``npm install`` — installing necessary packages and dependencies
 - ``npm start`` — start the server in production mode
 - ``npm run start:dev`` — start the server in development mode

+Locally the server will be available at http://localhost:3001/.